DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Introduction

 \section{Introduction}

 The exponential growth of digital information has made conventional storage technologies increasingly unsustainable~\cite{rydning2022worldwide}, motivating research into alternative storage media, including the use of biological molecules.
 DNA has emerged as a particularly promising medium owing to its exceptional density and durability~\cite{church2012, grass2015robust}.
 One gram of DNA can theoretically store exabytes of data, and DNA molecules can remain stable for centuries at room temperature under suitable conditions~\cite{church2012,grass2015robust}, enabling compact and sustainable long-term storage.
 The DNA storage pipeline consists of a writing process, a storage phase, and a reading process.
 During writing, binary information is digitally encoded into quaternary sequences over the four DNA nucleotides Adenine ($\mathsf{A}$), Guanine ($\mathsf{G}$), Cytosine ($\mathsf{C}$), and Thymine ($\mathsf{T}$), which are then synthesized as short DNA molecules known as oligonucleotides.
+The encoded sequences must be short to adhere to the length limitations imposed by current DNA synthesis technologies.
 During reading, the stored oligonucleotides are amplified, sequenced, and the resulting reads are digitally processed and decoded to retrieve the original information.